Asian shares mixed in scant New Year Eve trading

 2021 was a mixed year for Asian markets.
 Some benchmarks, like the Hang Seng in Hong Kong which has suffered from troubles in China’s property sector and U.S.-Chinese friction, have languished.
 Others, like Tokyo’s Nikkei 225 and the Shanghai Composite index, have gyrated but held relatively steady.

-India’s Sensex, meanwhile, breached new record highs despite severe bouts of COVID-19 outbreaks.
+India’s Sensex, meanwhile, breached new record highs despite a severe wave of COVID-19 in the spring.

 On Thursday, the benchmark S&P 500 gave up 0.3% and the Dow and the Nasdaq each fell 0.2%.
 Trading was relatively quiet with many investors having closed out their positions for the year.